Membrane Laboratory at NMBU advances artificial membranes and separation processes to secure clean water and sustainable Critical Raw Materials.

 Research Areas

-Our work applies machine learning to integrate laboratory experiments, numerical simulations, and physical models, accelerating the discovery and deployment of artificial membranes and separation processes.
+Research at the Membrane Laboratory uses machine learning to integrate physical models, numerical simulations, and experimental data, advancing the design of artificial membranes and separation processes.

 Electromembrane processes